 If you ask someone what a social worker's job is within a school, they may not be able to fully answer the question.
 The fact is that the role of the school social worker has changed drastically in the last decade or two, In the past, there may have been a shared social worker that went to a variety of schools within a district.
 Now, more schools see the need to have their own dedicated social worker on hand for the entire school day.
 In some areas, one social worker is not enough for the student population and they may need to hire additional contracted clinicians.
+Social services in education has become an important asset to the entire school community.

 Why is there a sudden need for more social workers within many of our schools in the United States?
 A lot of this has to do with the needs of the students coming to our buildings.
 Many children have experienced events in their lives that cause them to struggle in the classroom.
 Teachers are unable to address these, but social workers have the background to assist and support them.
 Social workers are trained to help with the social and emotional needs.
 They are able to take time to get to know the nuances of life outside of school for these children.
 Perhaps a child witnessed domestic violence, has a sick parent, or doesn’t have food at home – these things can affect how they do in school along with their everyday attitude.
 The social worker is able to build a relationship to earn the trust to talk and work through this with the kids.